antixenoinitiative/axiwiki/Spire-Operations.md

 -   **Cyclops** - The shutdown field on spawn,and on the destruction of its third heart, is a nuisance and can cause fall damage in a high gravity envirnment, as well as rendering its target very vulnerable to attack.
 If a cyclops is on the field it is everyone's priority to destroy.

--   **Scouts** - these can do fair damage in numbers, as well as firing caustic missiles and destroying repair limpets.
+-   **Scouts** - These can do fair damage in numbers, as well as firing caustic missiles and destroying repair limpets.
 They should be cleared out regularly.

 -   **Orthrus** - With no offensive capability these should be the last target, but beware of triggering shutdown fields and anti-guardian fields by getting too close to outbound orthrus whilst fighting other thargoids.